Brilliant Ideas! Companion Planting!

 Here’s what you need to know!

 The roots of a mature lilac extend out past the dripline (ends of the branches at the widest point of the shrub canopy) by at least 1 ½ to 2 times.
-It is important to understand the size of the lilac root zone because the mature lilac roots will take most of the water in this area making soil conditions, dry.
+It is important to understand the size of the lilac root zone because the mature lilac roots will take most of the water in this area, making soil conditions dry.
 If you are going to plant in the root zone of a mature lilac, the only solution is to provide extra water for new plants.
-This will mean you need to hand water new plants, at least 3 times a week for the first growing season, and twice a week in the second growing season.
-During times of drought or hot weather, you might need to water your new plants, daily.
+This will mean you need to hand water new plants at least three times a week for the first growing season and twice a week in the second growing season.
+During times of drought or hot weather, you might need to water your new plants daily.

 Roots extend out at least 1 1/2 to 2 times the size of the branches.